DarthMudder/Bitdefender_Mullvad_VPN_FIX/README.md

 5. Conditions Tab:
    - Uncheck "Start only if on AC power"
 6. Save
-7.***And finally, please restart once more after the system has been running for at least 5 minutes so that the script can take effect in the background!***

 ### Step 3: Enable Auto-Connect in Mullvad
 - In Mullvad → VPN Settings → Enable "Auto-connect"